 - Location of the various services in the Lot Valley (post office, pharmacy, grocery stores, etc.),

 - Explanations on the heritage you will encounter, etc.

 A gold mine of very useful information!

 Choose the path that suits you!

 Within our territory, it is possible to take different routes to hike on the paths of Santiago de Compostela.
 Thus, three possibilities are available to you: borrow the traditional route of Puy-en-Velay, explore the variant of Célé or survey the variant of Rocamadour.

 The way to Le Puy

-The most “classic” and most famous route, this path offers a beautiful diversity of landscapes and allows you to discover Cahors, a superb medieval city steeped in history, and its two monuments classified as World Heritage by UNESCO under the paths of Santiago de Compostela: the Valentré bridge , and Saint-Etienne Cathedral.
+The most “classic” and most famous route, this path offers a beautiful diversity of landscapes and allows you to discover Cahors, a superb medieval city steeped in history, and its two monuments classified as World Heritage by UNESCO on the way to Santiago de Compostela: the Valentré bridge, and the Saint-Etienne cathedral.